tighten/ziggy/UPGRADING.md

 ## Upgrading from `0.9.x` to `1.x`

-Ziggy `1.0` includes significant changes and improvements, most of which shouldn't require any changes to existing code! **The behavior of the `@routes` Blade directive and the `route()` helper function has not changed**, so if you're just using those and not customizing or extending Ziggy at all, you likely won't have to do anything.
+Ziggy `1.0` includes significant improvements and changes, most of which won't require any changes to existing code!

+**TL;DR** – If all you're doing is dropping the `@routes` Blade directive into a view somewhere and using the Javascript `route()` helper function later, you only really need to worry about three things:

+- `route()` with any arguments returns a string now, so:
+  - Anywhere you're calling `.url()` to get a literal string, remove it.
+  - Anywhere you're passing route paramaters using `.with()`, pass them as the second argument to `route()` instead.
+  - Anywhere you're passing query paramaters using `.withQuery()`, pass them along with your route parameters in the second argument to `route()`.
+If any of their names collide with your route parameters, nest your query parameters under a `_query` key.

 ### Overview